 - Sponsored Brands promote exposure on Amazon with a greater degree of control over the appearance and ad copy.
 Because the logo is predominantly featured in the ad, this helps generate brand awareness.

-- Like Sponsored Products, because bidding is done on a keyword basis, brands have the opportunity to appear in the contexts they choose (more on that in strategy).
+- Like Sponsored Products, because bidding is done on a keyword basis, brands have the opportunity to appear in the contexts they choose (more on that in strategy below).